miladshiraniUCB/Potential-Movie-Studios-Director-Genre-Recommendations-/README.md

-# Business Problem:

-Microsoft is trying to enter the movie industry and they are looking for three suggestions for making a movie.

 # Project Goal:

-In this work, we are trying to come up with some (three or more) business plans for Microsoft to consider in order for them to enter film industry.
+In this work, we are trying to come up with some (three or more) business plans to consider to enter film industry.
 The **goal** of this work is to come up with the best **genre**, **director**, **movie studio** and the **release month** for the movie by working with some available data.
 We define return ratio (shown by R here) calculated by R = (D + W - B)/B with D, W, B are respectively, domestic gross, worldwide gross, production budgets and we consider highest mean of return ratio as a metric to use to obtain the results.

 # Data